dekoza/mtgpl/RNA.rst

    When Rix Maadi Reveler enters the battlefield, discard a card, then draw a card.
 If Rix Maadi Reveler's spectacle cost was paid, instead discard your hand, then draw three cards.

-"#branding"
+Rubble Reading
+   Destroy target land.
+Scry 2.

+Rubblebelt Recluse
+   Rubblebelt Recluse attacks each combat if able.

+Rumbling Ruin
+   When Rumbling Ruin enters the battlefield, count the number of +1/+1 counters on creatures you control.
+Creatures your opponents control with power less than or equal to that number can't block this turn.

+Scorchmark
-   "#branding" deals 2 damage to target creature.
+   Scorchmark deals 2 damage to target creature.
 If that creature would die this turn, exile it instead.

 Skarrgan Hellkite